- Evolutionary ecology research

 Our aims are to

-During 2011/2012, the collection expanded with the addition of a special weed collection donated by Dr Peter Michael from the University of Sydney and the transfer of the very large and significant wood collection from NSW Forestry.
-And as always we are ever grateful to our volunteers in the Herbarium Specimen Preparation Facility for processing 8337 specimens for incorporation into the main collection and data checking 1432 specimens.
+During 2012/2013, the collection continued to expand with the addition of more collections donated by Dr Peter Michael from the University of Sydney and 2800 exchange specimens donated by our institutional partners world wide.
+As always we are ever grateful to our volunteers in the Herbarium Specimen Preparation Facility for processing incoming and outgoing specimens for incorporation into the main collection which included 1200 specimens processed for outgoing loans.